Vasa parrot

-The vasa parrots (Coracopsis) are four species of parrot which are endemic to Madagascar and other islands in the western Indian Ocean.
-Some taxonomists formerly placed the genus in Mascarinus, but this is now thought to be based on the results of a heavily flawed, later-debunked genetic study.
+The vasa parrots that form the genus Coracopsis are four species of parrot in the parrot family Psittrichasiidae that are endemic to Madagascar and other islands in the western Indian Ocean.
+Some taxonomists formerly placed the species in the genus in Mascarinus, but this is now thought to be based on the results of a heavily flawed, later-debunked genetic study.

 Taxonomy

 The genus Coracopsis was introduced in 1832 by the German ornithologist Johann Georg Wagler.
 The type species was designated as the lesser vasa parrot by George Robert Gray in 1840.